Heliski Alpinism & Climbing Map

 Season

 Since we travel in high altitude terrain this ski tour is suitable for the later part of the season.
-The huts open mid March and the season continues until the beginning of May.
+The huts open in mid-March and the season continues until the beginning of May.

 This is a wonderful time in the Alps with lots of snow in the high mountains and at the same time warm and pleasant temperatures in the valley.
-We often enjoy powder skiing on high north facing slopes before we descend to the valley and sit outside in the sun with a beer in our hand.
+We often enjoy powder skiing on high north facing slopes before we descend to the valley, and once there relax in the sun with a beer in our hand.

 Program for the week